osmandapp/web/main/docs/user/map/track-context-menu.md

 <InfoIncompleteArticle/>

-Tracks The context menu provides information about the track in the form of text, graphics, or a list of points.
+The Tracks context menu provides information about the track in the form of text, graphics, or a list of points.
 It also allows you to add information, make changes, edit, and perform various other actions with the track.

-There are the next tabs of Track Context menu:
+Track Context menu includes:

 - [Overview](../map/track-context-menu.md#overview).
 - [Altitude / Speed Graphs](../map/track-context-menu.md#altitude--speed-graphs).